 (1) Erythrocytes: The most prevalent type of red blood cells, erythrocytes are coloured red by the red pigment known as haemoglobin.
 Every part of the body receives oxygen from erythrocytes.
 Some body parts, like the marrow of long bones, ribs, etc., continuously produce these.
 Each cubic millimetre of blood contains roughly 4–6 million red blood cells.

 (2) Leukocytes: These are colourless cells devoid of haemoglobin.
-They fall into two major categories and are the largest cells in the body.
+They are the largest cells in blood (larger than RBCs) .

 (a) Granulocytes- These leukocytes have granules in their cytoplasm and include neutrophils, eosinophils, and basophils.
 Neutrophils are phagocytic cells that protect the body against various infecting agents.
 Eosinophils are associated with allergic reactions, while basophils are involved in inflammatory responses.